Pixel-Pushers-1/MonoZelda/README.md

 # MonoZelda
 Monogame implementation of OG Zelda by team Pixel Pushers

-# Special Notes
-- Dungeon rooms are downloaded from Google sheets using an HTTP request.
-You must have an active internet connection to run the game.
-Please allow a few moments for the room to load in some cases.
-- Pushable blocks need to be pushed for one full second before they will move.

 ## Controls
 - Start Game -> Return
 - Exit Game -> Q